Praeda822/100-days-of-code/log.md

 #####

-**Today's Progress**: More work on the banking app today...
+**Today's Progress:** More work on the banking app today...
 Spent way too long mucking around with the Intl API, and worked on getting more dates to reflect on the app dynamically

 **Thoughts:** So..
 I somehow managed to break the trnasfer money part of my app..Still not sure how though, lol.
 Everything else works: requesting a loan, closing an account, changing users etc. Also managed to completely break the Sort button at the bottom, which no longer sorts and just deletes the entire transaction list which isn't ideal.. but I reckon it's going to be a, wait for it, TOMORROW PROBLEM because it's 11:45pm and I am, again, rooted, having slogged through more of my course content as soon as I got off work.